 This course examines research methodologies and basic statistical approaches.
 Research skills including but not limited to information retrieval, critical evaluation, report organization, and statistical methodology are developed and reflected in formal research proposals.
-Core requirement for M.Ed. students.
+Core requirement for M.Ed. candidates.

-EDUC 551 - Supervision for Teaching and Learning 3 cr hrs This course focuses on the role of the educator as a learning leader.
-Students will demonstrate their understanding of how to create a school culture and climate based on high expectations conducive to the success of all students sustained by high quality professional development.
+EDUC 551 - Supervision for Teaching and Learning

+This course focuses on the role of the educator as a learning leader.
+Candidates will demonstrate their understanding of how to create a school culture and climate based on high expectations conducive to the success of all students sustained by high quality professional development.